Program Control Flow Browser

 Actions

-Each node in the Program Control Flow Browser represents a paragraph, section, or the procedure division within a COBOL program.
-Clicking a node highlights the corresponding element in the source code, and opens a details panel showing the full name of the paragraph or section (or the program name, if the procedure division node is selected), along with its start and end line numbers in the program.
+Clicking a node highlights the corresponding element in the source code and opens a details panel showing the full name of the element (or the program name, if the Program node is selected), along with its start and end line numbers in the program.

 • Show Program Control Flow From Here: Displays a graph showing all control flow paths that originate from the selected node.
 This helps visualize how control progresses through the program from that point.